 You may enroll in one or both accounts each year.
 You must re-enroll for each year that you wish to participate.
 When you choose to enroll, estimate any expected healthcare and/or dependent care expenses for the coming year, then decide how much to contribute to your account(s).
-The accounts have contribution limits, as shown in this chart:
+The accounts have contribution limits, as shown in the chart on the next page: